Last Updated on October 23, 2021 by queenie mak

 - The best time to go hiking in Hong Kong is late fall, winter and early spring as the summer is really humid and hot.
 But it is possible to go during the warmer months, make sure you bring enough water.

 - If you want to avoid the crowd, go hiking on a weekday.

-- Get an Octopus Card, a rechargeable smartcard for taking public transportation and use it for taking public transportation to hiking trails.
+- Get an Octopus Card, a rechargeable smartcard for taking public transportation and use it for taking public transportation to any of these Hong Kong hiking trails.
 It costs $100HKD, but you can use $50 stored value and get your $50HKD refundable deposit when you leave HK.